Biden Expected To Name Former Rival Buttigieg As Transportation Secretary

 But much will depend on the will of Congress.
 President Trump also pledged to improve the nation's infrastructure but never followed through with lawmakers.

+Black Lives Matter activists have been critical of Buttigieg, citing inequality in South Bend during his tenure as mayor.
+In a call earlier Tuesday with local BLM groups, South Bend leader Jorden Giger blasted Buttigieg's housing and policing policies, charging that he "would continue his record of hurting black communities every day in his decision-making process."

-Buttigieg would become the first openly gay cabinet member to be confirmed by the Senate.
-Richard Grenell, who is also openly gay, served as acting director of national intelligence in the Trump administration but was not confirmed for the post.
+Buttigieg would become the first openly gay Cabinet member to be confirmed by the Senate.
+Richard Grenell, who is also openly gay, temporarily served as acting director of national intelligence in the Trump administration but was not confirmed for the post.